It Almost Disappeared

 As part of the trail management plan, Gord Catterson, of LWI, organized annual Earth Day trail clean-up from Confederation Street to Mandaumin Road.
 Public participation was always very significant, and each year a large dumpster was filled.
 This arrangement lasted for some 25 years.
 In 2013, Gord passed the responsibility to Lambton Outdoor Club (LOC).
 Thus ended LWI’s involvement with HWNT.
 For a shorter period of time, LWI was involved in light trail clean-up of the trail section from Mandaumin to Camlachie village

 During this local trail activity there was similar activity going on elsewhere in Southern Ontario, and the organization Rails to Trails was born.
 Sarnia was the prime example of success since it was the first in Ontario to officially convert an abandoned rail line to a trail.
 Fern Noel and Sheila White attended many meetings in support of this now province-wide movement.
-In 1996, Sarnia City formed “The Bluewater Trail Committee” to oversee trails throughout Lambton County.
+In 1996, Sarnia City formed “The Bluewater Trail Committee” to oversee trails throughout Sarnia.
 Gradually, under the capable guidance of Terry McCallum, Parks & Recreation Director, the city assumed more responsibility for trail maintenance.
 The trail is now well maintained by the city, serviced by volunteers, and enjoyed by thousands of people, in all seasons.